CVR Energy Inc. (CVI) recently have taken one step ahead with the beta value of 1.51 - News Daemon

 Technical Analysis of CVR Energy Inc. (CVI)

-Now, what If we examine the latest scores posted by [CVR Energy Inc., CVI].
-During the last 5-days, its volume was better the volume of 0.66 million it reported in year-ago period.
-During the previous 9 days, stock’s Stochastic %D was recorded 77.90% While, its Average True Range was 1.27.
+[CVR Energy Inc., CVI] recent stats showed that its last 5-days Average volume was superior the volume it posted in the year-ago period.
+During the previous 9 days, stock’s Stochastic %D was recorded 22.84% While, its Average True Range was 1.43.

-Raw Stochastic average of CVR Energy Inc. (CVI) in the period of the previous 100 days is set at 46.50%, which indicates a major fall in contrast to 64.51% during the last 2-weeks.
-If we go through the volatility metrics of the stock, In the past 14-days, Company’s historic volatility was 42.64% that was lower than 48.59% volatility it exhibited in the past 100-days period.
+Raw Stochastic average of CVR Energy Inc. (CVI) in the period of the previous 100 days is set at 22.25%, which indicates a major rise in contrast to 20.52% during the last 2-weeks.
+If we go through the volatility metrics of the stock, In the past 14-days, Company’s historic volatility was 40.85% that was lower than 48.02% volatility it exhibited in the past 100-days period.